Scott3142/python-programming/codelabs/local-dev.md

 It is important to be able to successfully complete these steps to be able to continue to access the material in this course.

 Positive
+: You can run a program in Atom by the keyboard combination Ctrl+Shift+B, if you have the `script` package installed as in the first part.
+In order to _test_ the program in Atom, you will need an understanding of the file structure and use of your computer's terminal.
+This process is not explicitly covered in these notes, but you can find out more information [in these pages](https://realpython.com/pytest-python-testing/).

+Even though running the program is straightforward, a lot is happenings behind the scenes.
+When a program is run, the source code is first compiled into Python bytecode.
+This compilation process is done by the Python compiler, which itself is a program.
+Following that, the program gets executed, meaning the commands are executed one-by-one by a Python interpreter that is able to read Python bytecode.

+Positive
 : For the vast majority of the exercises, it will suffice to run your Python programs in this way.
 However, if you require virtual environments, `pip` installs or testing frameworks, it is crucial to understand how to run commands in the terminal and make this your preferred option.
 We will cover this in the following section.

 ## The command line